 WIOA 10 Procedure for all participants.
-Program staff must:

 - 1. Provide the participant with the WIOA 10 at the time of enrollment.
-The WIOA 10 can be in either electronic or paper form. - 2.
+This can be in either electronic or paper form. - 2.
 Discuss the WIOA 10 with the participant and document in enrollment notes it was reviewed and provided.